hellmarbecker/blog/_posts/2023-03-07-selective-bulk-upserts-in-apache-druid.markdown

 Why do we not specify the timestamp filter here?
 We cannot use the `"interval"` setting because we want to _cut out_ an interval.
 I'll come to this in the next paragraph.

+(What we _can_ do with `"interval"` though, is limit the amount of data that Druid needs to reindex.
+If you know that all the data you are going to touch is within a specific time range, this can speed up things.
+But make sure that your interval boundaries are aligned with the segment boundaries in Druid, otherwise you will lose data.)

 #### Ingestion filter on the Druid reindexing part

 Here's where cutting out of data happens.
 The Druid input source allows you to introduce a set of filters that work the same way as filters inside the `transformSpec`, but, and this is important, are applied to that input source only.